 Gyles Brandreth has worked in the theatre for more than forty years as a writer, producer, director and actor.
 In the 1970s he was Artistic Director of the Oxford Theatre Festival where he produced plays by Bernard Shaw, Samuel Beckett, Benn Levy, William Douglas-Home and Dennis Cannan, starring Tom Baker, Ian Carmichael, Sinead Cusack, Charles Dance, Barbara Murray, Michael Redgrave, John Standing, Nigel Stock, John Stride and Moray Watson, among others, and from where The Dame of Sark starring Celia Johnson and Tony Britton, The Little Hut, starring Geraldine McEwan, James Villiers and Gerald Harper, and Dear Daddy, starring Nigel Patrick, transferred to the West End.

-As an actor he has appeared in pantomime (in Cinderella with Bonnie Langford, Barbara Windsor and Brian Conley), in Shakespeare (as Malvolio in a musical version of Twelfth Night), and in the West End in his own award-winning celebration of musical theatre, Zipp!
+As an actor he has appeared in pantomime (in Cinderella with Bonnie Langford, Barbara Windsor and Brian Conley), in Shakespeare (as Malvolio in a musical version of Twelfth Night and as the Ghost, Claudius and Polonius in Hamlet), and in the West End in his own award-winning celebration of musical theatre, Zipp!
 100 Musicals in 100 Minutes or Your Money Back, and in his acclaimed one-man show, Looking for happiness.

 In the 1980s, for the BBC he scripted the TV series Dear Ladies with Dr Evadne Hinge and Dame Hilda Bracket and The Old Boy with Ned Sherrin for ITV.
 In 1986, with Julian Slade, the creator of Salad Days, he wrote Now We Are Sixty, a musical about the life and work of A A Milne, featuring the young Aled Jones as Christopher Robin.
 Now We Are Sixty had its London premiere at the King’s Head in Islington in 2013, in a new production by Martin Milnes, starring Andrew C Wadsworth, Charlotte Page and Russell Grant.